Ewen Wainwright MacLean was a businessman who lived at 1942 Alberni Street in 1919 and 1920.

 In late 1886, Ewen sold his interest in the partnership to William A. Whaley.

 Ewen stayed in San Francisco until about 1886, when he apparently went to Victoria and worked in the fur sealing business.
 However, fur sealing may not have been his main business at this time.
 Around the same period, there was a man named E.W.
 McLean who was associated with William A. Whaley and an infamous smuggling schooner called the Halcyon.
 There is no formal confirmation that this was the same person, but the dates and the names of the various associates do suggest a connection.

 The Halcyon was involved in shipping opium to various places on the Pacific Ocean.
 At that time, opium itself was not illegal; however, customs officials were very diligent in pursuing the significant duties that opium shipments would generate.
 The shippers were equally interested in not paying duties, so that they could maintain their high levels of profits.

 In 1889, Ewen married Ella Macwee Julian in Oakland, California.
-Ella, who was the daughter of John Wilson and Maria Van Ness, was born San Francisco, California, on January 7, 1867.
-Ella’s first marriage had been to Charles Otis Julian.
-Charles and Ella had a son, also named Charles Otis Julian (1883-1966).
+Ella was born San Francisco, California, on January 7, 1867.
+She was the daughter of John Wilson and Maria Van Ness.
+(Ella’s first marriage had been to Charles Otis Julian.
+Charles and Ella had a son, also named Charles Otis Julian (1883-1966).)

 He was also associated with the Richmond Oil Company, which was looking for oil in the Steveston area: http://bchistorical.blogspot.ca/2014/02/richmond-oil-company.html.
-The Thomas Davis who was associated with the drilling efforts may have been Ewen’s brother-in-law, although this is not confirmed.
+A man named Thomas Davis was associated with the drilling efforts.
+(He may have been Ewen’s brother-in-law, although this is not confirmed.)